Romans 6:6-7

 Paul wrote of spiritual crucifixion of saints several times in Galatians...

-That (2443) (hina) could be translated "in order that" and marks purpose, in this case Paul is explaining the purpose and effect of the co-crucifixion of our "old self" with Christ.
+In order that (2443) (hina) could be translated "in order that" and marks purpose (see terms of purpose or result), in this case Paul is explaining the purpose and effect of the co-crucifixion of our "old self" with Christ.

 Sin (266) (hamartia) originally conveyed the idea of missing the mark as when hunting with a bow, shooting the arrow and missing.
 The idea is of falling short of any goal, standard, or purpose.
 As discussed below "sin" in Romans 6 represents a moral principle or force personified as evil in character.
 (Click related discussion of sin)